KhronosGroup/ANARI-SDK/README.md

 The ANARI SDK exports CMake targets for the main front-end library and utilities helper library.
 The targets which are exported are as follows:

-- `anari::anari` : main library target to link with `libanari`
+- `anari::anari`        : dynamically link the main ANARI API library target
+- `anari::anari_static` : statically link the main ANARI API library target
-- `anari::helium` : (static) library target containing base device implementation abstractions
+- `anari::helium`       : library containing base device implementation abstractions (static)

 These targets can be found with CMake via `find_package(anari)`.
 The examples are written such that they can be built stand alone from the SDK source tree.
 The simplest usage can be found [here](examples/simple).

+Note that `anari::helium` will still require linking either `anari::anari` or `anari::anari_static` to give consumers the option whether to link the ANARI API dynamically or statically.

-The follwoing additional helper library components can be requested by listing them under `find_pacakge(anari)`:
+The following additional helper library components can be requested by listing them under `find_pacakge(anari)`:

 - `viewer` : Source library target `anari::anari_viewer` for building small viewer apps